KrishnaB22/Azure-ML-Capstone/README.md

 # Heart Diesease Prediction Using Azure

+## Overview
 This project is part of the Udacity Azure ML Nanodegree.
-In this project we use Microsoft Azure to configure a cloud based machine learning production model, deploy it, consume it.
+In this project we use Microsoft Azure to configure a cloud based machine learning production model, deploy it, consume it.<br>
+The data used in this project is taken from kaggle open datasets.
+<br><br>
+<br><br>

 ## Summary
 The dataset used is Heart Diesease prediction dataset from <a href='https://www.kaggle.com/ronitf/heart-disease-uci'>kaggle</a>. <br>